salko-ua/KOTEKBOT/README.md

         ... # code
 ```

-You can check if something exists by id or user_id
+You can check if something exists by user_id

 - [Function exist in this file](src/data_base/exists.py)
 - [Function add in this file](src/data_base/adds.py)